zkxs/puzzle-game-design/docs/_posts/2022-03-02-the-structure-of-adventure-puzzle-games.md

 ### These Three Simple Tricks Your Game Doesn't Want you to Know
 Mobius Digital *really* likes the pattern of having three critical pieces of knowledge that when combined solve some huge puzzle.
 They've done it for the main game, the quantum moon, and Echoes of the Eye.
 And I must say: it works pretty dang well.
 It helps keep things from being overly linear, and when you finally put everything together it's quite satisfying.
 They've clearly got a great formula here, and they know it.

-### The Takeaway
-Outer Wilds is a cohesive world with a compelling design and story.
-The interconnected threads you follow to the final conclusion are an incredible way to deal with progression.
-Using knowledge as the key to progression is genius.
-I didn't expect to see anything of this quality in the genre made by a company other than Cyan, and then in 2019 Mobius Digital casually releases the best game since Riven was released in 1997.
-And what's more, they managed to do it so well that *everyone* likes it, while Cyan is still struggling along as a maker of niche games.
-And then they did it *again* with Echoes of the Eye.